larsks/troop304/oct-2021-cape-cod/cycling.md

 feel a bit tired on the way back, but you'll make it!
 We'll be taking it easy while riding, and we'll be taking a long break for lunch.

+## Do I need any special clothing?

+Not really.
+For the length of ride we're doing, regular clothing will probably be just fine.
+However, if you already own some sort of bicycle shorts, you may want to wear them.
+Bicycle-specific clothing is designed to help keep you comfortable by providing:

+- Padding
+- Moisture wicking: moving sweat away from your body
+- Strategically placed seams to prevent chafing

+When people think of bicycle clothing, they often think of tight, form-fitting Lycra shorts.
+While these are fine, they're not the only option.
+It's easy to find more traditional looking shorts that are hiding bicycle shorts on the inside.

+{% include figure.html url="images/bike-shorts.jpg" description="Bicycle shorts from REI" %}

 ## What you'll need to bring on the ride

 For our longer ride, you will want to bring the following (which will